TelmaCaetano/TestAutomation/README.md

 public class TestAutomation {
     //Calls all test functions in the test project main(String[] args);

     //Generates a random string to use in test data chooseRandomValue(int count);

-    //Gets a chrome browser by default (headless mode ca ne turned on or off) getChrome(boolean headless);
+    //Gets a chrome browser by default (headless mode can be turned on or off) getChrome(boolean headless);
 }
 ```